-Of the 5 different guided tours they offer, the one I opted to do was the Johnston tour, created to mark the 100th anniversary of London Transport’s specially designed typeface.
+Of the 5 different guided tours they offer, I opted to do the Johnston tour.
+Johnston is the specially-designed typeface created to mark the 100th anniversary of London Transport.
 Tours are small (just 10 people on ours) and are led by volunteer expert guides.

 In 1915 there were so many posters at stations that station names were hardly visible.
 London Transport needed a style that would stand out from the surrounding graphic material and, amongst a sea of decorative typefaces, a simple sans serif would do just that.
-Johnston was commissioned and this was the beginning of LT’s branding – a word unknown at the time.
+They commissioned Johnston and this was the beginning of LT’s branding – a word unknown at the time.